AlexisS05/deli-dose/README.md

 - Once the order is finalized, the application presents a summary, showcasing the sandwich choices along with selected toppings.
 - The order confirmation screen indicates the overall cost of the entire order.
 - Successfully placed orders are stored in a designated "receipts" folder.
-- Each order generates a unique receipt file, named according to the date and time of the order.

 ## Developer Documentation